LearnWeb3DAO/Advanced-Solidity-Topics/README.md

 ## Constructors
 A `constructor` is an optional function that is executed when the contract is first deployed.
 You can also pass arguments to constructors.

-P.S. - If you remember, we actually used constructors in the Freshman track Cryptocurency and NFT tutorials!
+P.S. - If you remember, we actually used constructors in the Freshman track Cryptocurrency and NFT tutorials!

 ```solidity
 // SPDX-License-Identifier: MIT